Paradigm4/knn/README.md

 where:

 * A is a 2-d full distance matrix with one double precision-valued attribute chunked only along rows,
 * k is the number of nearest neighbors to identify per row.
-(If n is negative identify the -n furthest neighbors instead.)

 knn(A,n) returns a 2-d sparse array with schema identical to A whose entries contain the rank order of the k smallest values per row, or